skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 The version listed in each mod entry is the last version of the 'main' plugin download that the guide was checked against.
 Only the files listed are required.
 If the mod maintains both SE and AE versions, this may not be the same as the version listed on Nexus/MO2.

-![Core]

-Placeholder for core description.

----

-![Adventures]

-The Adventures module is a set of optional add-ons to Core.
-They contains Legacy of the Dragonborn, supporting quest and world content for it, the ability to alter the state of locations via Skyrim Realistic Conquering and Lawbringer, and some other curated mods.
-All of the mods in Adventures that are not purely Visual must be installed within each section chosen, as there is a single set of conflict resolution patches covering all of them and their interaction with Core mods.

----

-![Arch]

-Project Arch is an optional add-on to Core and Adventures (both required).
-It combines several popular city and town overhauls, notably but not limited to: JK's Skyrim, Expanded Towns and Cities, Blue Palace Terrace, Cities of the North Dawnstar, Cities of the North Falkreath, Rodryk's Dragon Bridge, Capital Windhelm Expansion, and Quaint Raven Rock.
-All conflicts between these mods and the ones in Core and Adventures are resolved in a single set of conflict resolution patches, so all mods within this category are required.

----

-![Addon]

-Several addons are available in this section, with varying requirements on the other modules that will be stated in the description of each.

----

 # Guide Tags

----

 ![Core]